edmilsonrobson/Dungeon-Builder-in-Python/README.md

 You can reach me at twitter.com/edmilson_rocha_.

 ## License
 No rights reserved.
-All the code is under Creative Commons 0 (public domain).
+All the code is under the Creative Commons Zero license (Public Domain).
+For more information, read the `LICENSE` file in the project.